chiefspace/Foreman-deploy/README.md

 1. **Host setup**

-  Ansible will config the network interface, set a hostname and create, disable firewall and selinux, and create some dirs adjust the variables below acording with your envirnoment
+  Ansible will configure the network interface, set the hostname, manage the firewall and SELinux (disabling them), and create some directories.
+  Adjust the variables below according to your environment.

 ![image](https://github.com/user-attachments/assets/1625124c-17ca-4106-a083-316953e88f78)